tigerkelly/tiger_gl/README.md

 A test program has been written **[tiger_gl-test](https://github.com/tigerkelly/tiger_gl-test)**

-Once installed you should be able to type **make** to build the library.
+Place the above repositories in the same directory.

+Just type **make** in each repository to compile libraies and programs.

 I have only tested this on a Raspberry Pi using the NOOBS default OS.

+I am using a RPI 3B+ to run the **tiger_gl** programs and a RPI Zero W for the **vid** program but you should be able to use any RPI board.
+The only issue with the different boars is memory and network speed.